Every new hire comes with a hidden cost that never shows up on your P&L.

 - Redundant work from poor communication

-Here’s the contrarian truth that transformed how I think about growth:
+Here's the contrarian truth that changed how I think about growth:

 This doesn't mean never hire.
 It means stop defaulting to hiring as solution #1.